AlynxZhou/hikaru/tutorials/theme.md

 ```
 ~~~

-so you can easily theme them and also works with libraries like PrismJS.
+so you can easily hightlight them with libraries like PrismJS or highlight.js.

 # Language Files